Tomenos18/lab3-restful-ws/README.md

 - Support asynchronous requests without using Spring WebFlux
 - Use [JWT credentials](https://jwt.io/) to grant access to requests
 - Support of HTTP/2 requests
-- Support of HTTPS requests using self-signed certificate

 Note: unless the goal specifies o disallows a specific framework you are free to replace the framework used in the original implementation with a different framework.